1MatejaS1/Python_Mini_Projects/aa_Description_of_Projects.md

-# This repository includes some of the code I used during my undergraduate study at the University of Sheffield.
+# This repository includes  the code I used during my undergraduate study at the University of Sheffield including independent projects.
 Most of the plotting was done to real experimental data.